rust-cli/human-panic/README.md

 ## Why?
 When you're building an application, polish is super important.
-Even though rust is pretty great at safety, it's not unheard of to access the wrong index in a vector or have an assert fail somewhere.
+Even though Rust is pretty great at safety, it's not unheard of to access the wrong index in a vector or have an assert fail somewhere.

 When an error eventually occurs, you probably will want to know about it.
 So